7 lectures | 14 hours

 Course language: English

-The course will also be available via our online platform (livestreaming and video on demand) and will be accessible until the end of September.
+The course will also be available via our online platform (livestreaming and video on demand).

 Subscription: please fill in the application form here.